ambaradan/nvim-rockydocs/README.md

 The default configuration is encapsulated within the **M.default_config** table, which includes several key settings:

-* venvs_dir: This setting specifies the directory where virtual environments will be stored.
-By default, it is set to the Neovim data directory, appended with /venvs.
+* *venvs_dir*: This setting specifies the directory where virtual environments will be stored.
+By default, it is set to the Neovim data directory, appended *with /venvs*.
 This ensures that all virtual environments created for different projects are organized in a single location, making management straightforward.
-* preserved_paths: This is a list of directories that should be preserved in the system PATH when activating a virtual environment.
+* *preserved_paths*: This is a list of directories that should be preserved in the system PATH when activating a virtual environment.
 The default paths include common binary directories, such as:

     * vim.fn.stdpath("data") .. "/mason/bin" (for Mason-managed binaries)
     * /usr/local/bin
     * /usr/bin
-    * The user's local binary directory located in os.getenv("HOME") ..
+    * os.getenv("HOME") .. "/.local/bin" (the user's local binary directory)
-      "/.local/bin"

 This setting ensures that essential commands remain accessible even when a virtual environment is activated.

-* mkdocs_server: This section of the configuration handles settings related to the MkDocs server.
+mkdocs_server: This section of the configuration handles settings related to the MkDocs server.
 Key parameters include:

-    * default_port: The default port (8000) for running the MkDocs server.
+* *default_port*: The default port (8000) for running the MkDocs server.
 This setting can be overridden when starting the server.
-    * port_range_start and port_range_end: These settings define a valid range for port selection, helping to avoid conflicts with other applications that might be using the same ports.
+* *port_range_start* and *port_range_end*: These settings define a valid range for port selection, helping to avoid conflicts with other applications that might be using the same ports.

 ### Current Configuration